Limits of random tree-like discrete structures: Proofs

-\begin{enumerate} \item We first show that we may work with a modified version $(\cT_n, \lambda_n)$ obtained from the tree $(\cT_n, \lambda_n)$ by matching the vertices of the $\cR$-structures with the offspring sets in a more convenient way, such that $\ell$-neighbourhoods of the corresponding graph are determined \emph{initial segments} of the offspring sets.
+\paragraph*{The proof strategy.} Our overall strategy is to follow these steps: \begin{enumerate} \item We first show that we may work with a modified version $(\cT_n, \lambda_n)$ obtained from the tree $(\cT_n, \lambda_n)$ by matching the vertices of the $\cR$-structures with the offspring sets in a more convenient way, such that $\ell$-neighbourhoods of the corresponding graph are determined \emph{initial segments} of the offspring sets.
 This is important as we are going to encounter a vertex with large degree for which we, by this trick, require information on the structures corresponding to the atoms of an initial segment of its offspring.

 \item The next step is that we to approximate the tree $(\cT_n, \lambda_n)$ by a tree $(\cT_{1n}, \lambda_{1n})$ obtained from the enriched tree $(\hat{\cT}, \hat{\beta})$ by replacing its tip of the spine by a large $\cR$-structure having an independent random size $\tilde{D}_n$, that has a deterministic lower bound which tends to infinity.
 We have full information on the behaviour of the tree $(\cT_{1n}, \lambda_{1n})$, except for the Gibbs partition $\mS_n$ at the tip of its spine that gets sampled from $\cR[\tilde{D}_n]$ with probability proportional to its $\kappa$-weight.
 Studying its behaviour takes two steps.